MAGIC-AI4Med/KEP/README.md

 Projecting tree-structure pathological
 knowledge into a latent embedding space, where the synonyms, definitions, and corresponding histological/cytological features of the same disease are pulled together while those of different diseases are pushed apart.

+:warning: **IMPORTANT** :exclamation: Regarding the release of PathKT, we originally intended to make it public.
+However, we only have usage rights due to copyright restrictions and cannot share it with third parties.
+Please note that all pathology knowledge is derived from https://www.pathologyoutlines.com/.
+We encourage you to visit their website if you need related information or resources.
+Please make sure to review and adhere to their copyright policy.

 <div align=center><img src="resources/knowledge_encoding.png" width="800px"/></div>

 Run the following command to perform Pathology Knowledge Encoding: